A Brief Introduction to Rastafarianism

 Even though he helped to shape the movement’s ideas, his arrest is also thought to have a large influence on the movement’s organisational structure.
 The prolonged police harassment that Howell was subjected to is thought to be the main reason why Rastafarians have decided to remain leaderless.

-In 1954 the situation grew increasingly tense as the Jamaican government intervened and overran the now Rastafarian mini-state called the Pinnacle that Howell ruled over.
+In 1954, the situation grew increasingly tense as the Jamaican government intervened and overran the now Rastafarian mini-state called the Pinnacle that Howell ruled over.

-After this many followers migrated out of the original rural setting to the ghettos and slums of Kingston.
-Although authentic Elders advocate non-violence in their teachings, a frustrated and desperate few incited confrontation with authorities which resulted in deadly shoot-outs with British troops in the late ‘50s and early ‘60s bringing some negative worldwide attention to the movement.
+After this, many followers migrated out of the original rural setting to the ghettos and slums of Kingston.
+Although authentic Elders advocate non-violence in their teachings, a frustrated and desperate few incited confrontation with authorities, which resulted in deadly shoot-outs with British troops in the late ‘50s and early ‘60s, bringing some negative worldwide attention to the movement.

 Zephaniah

-Reggae and Rasatafari
+Reggae and Rasatafarianism

-From the mid 1970s to the present has seen a phenomenal growth in the Rastafarian Movement, namely down to the worldwide exposure and acceptance of reggae music.
+From the mid-1970s to the present has seen a phenomenal growth in the Rastafarian Movement, namely down to the worldwide exposure and acceptance of reggae music.

-This is mainly attributed to Bob Marley who as a musical artist was also a prophet of Rastafarianism whose lyrics often touch on themes relevant to Rasta doctrine.
+This is mainly attributed to Bob Marley, who, as a musical artist, was also a prophet of Rastafarianism whose lyrics often touch on themes relevant to Rasta doctrine.

 The reggae movement was initially attractive to the Caribbean black youths, many of whom saw it as an extension of their adolescent rebellion from school and parental authority.
-With the migration of Caribbean families to England and America, thus the music spread and became popular, along with a certain other botanical Jamaican export.
+With the migration of Caribbean families to England and America, the music spread and became popular, along with a certain other botanical Jamaican export.

 Twelve Tribes of Israel headquarters